skantus/netflix-mvvm-rxswift/README.md

-# Swift Pulse 🍫
+# Ntflix 🍫

-iOS application, written in Swift and Firebase.
+Clone of Netflix made in Swift and Firebase.